Killing of Suzanne Jovin

-Suzanne Nahuela Jovin (January 26, 1977 – December 4, 1998) was a senior at Yale University in New Haven, Connecticut, when she was brutally stabbed to death off campus.
-The city of New Haven and Yale University have offered a combined $150,000 for information that leads to the arrest and conviction of Jovin's killer.
+On December 4, 1998, Suzanne Nahuela Jovin, a 21‑year‑old Yale University senior, was stabbed to death off campus in New Haven, Connecticut.
+She had been active in several campus organizations, volunteering as a tutor through the Yale Tutoring in Elementary Schools program, singing in the Freshman Chorus and the Bach Society Orchestra, co‑founding the German Club, and working for three years in the Davenport dining hall.
+The city of New Haven and Yale University have offered a combined $150,000 for information leading to the arrest and conviction of her killer.
 The crime remains unsolved.
-At Yale, Jovin volunteered as a tutor through the Yale Tutoring in Elementary Schools program, sang in both the Freshman Chorus and the Bach Society Orchestra, co-founded the German Club, and worked for three years in the Davenport dining hall.

 Biography

-Suzanne Jovin was born in Göttingen, West Germany to parents who had been hired to run the Max Planck Institute for Biophysical Chemistry.
+Suzanne Nahuela Jovin was born on January 26, 1977, in Göttingen, West Germany, to parents who had been hired to run the Max Planck Institute for Biophysical Chemistry.
 She attended the Theodor-Heuss Gymnasium in Göttingen.

-At Yale, she majored in international studies and political science.
+At Yale she majored in international studies and political science.

 Murder

 On Friday December 4, 1998, after dropping off the penultimate draft of her senior essay on the Islamic militant leader Osama bin Laden, Suzanne Jovin began preparations for a pizza-making party she had organized at the Trinity Lutheran Church on 292 Orange Street for the local chapter of Best Buddies, an international organization that brings together students and mentally disabled adults.
-By 8:30 pm, after staying late to help clean up, she was driving another volunteer home in a borrowed university station wagon.
-Around 8:45, she returned the car to the Yale-owned lot on the corner of Edgewood Avenue and Howe Street, and proceeded to walk two blocks to her second-floor apartment at 258 Park Street, upstairs from a Yale police substation.
+By 8:30 p.m., after staying late to help clean up, she was driving another volunteer home in a borrowed university station wagon.
+Around 8:45 she returned the car to the Yale-owned lot on the corner of Edgewood Avenue and Howe Street, and proceeded to walk two blocks to her second-floor apartment at 258 Park Street, upstairs from a Yale police substation.

-Sometime prior to 8:50 pm, a few friends passed by Jovin's window and asked her if she wanted to join them at the movies.
+Sometime prior to 8:50 p.m. a few friends passed by Jovin's window and asked her if she wanted to join them at the movies.
 Jovin declined, stating that she planned to do school work that night.
-At 9:02, Jovin logged onto her Yale e-mail account and told a female friend in German she was going to leave some GRE books for her in Jovin's apartment building's lobby, once she had retrieved them from an unnamed person who had borrowed them from her.
+At 9:02 Jovin logged onto her Yale e-mail account and told a female friend in German she was going to leave some GRE books for her in Jovin's apartment building's lobby, once she had retrieved them from an unnamed person who had borrowed them from her.
 She also provided the access code for her door.
 This unnamed person has never been identified.
 Whether Jovin met this unnamed person that night remains unknown.
-At 9:10, she logged off.
+At 9:10 she logged off.
 If she made or received any calls is unknown; calls within Yale's telephone system were not traceable.
 She wore the same soft, low-cut hiking boots, jeans, and maroon fleece pullover she had worn at the pizza party.